Cyber-Kaeh/elevate-retail/docs/git-crashcourse.md

 #Just starting for the day
 git fetch --all
 git pull
-# Check status of repo and make sure your on the right branch
+# Check status of repo and make sure you're on the right branch
 git status
 # Switch branches if not "development" for example
 git checkout development